skurochkin/ExploreTheStates/README.md

 # ExploreTheStates
-The Explore The States is JavaFX project, which allow users to search by states and retrive Capitals and Largest Citites of those States
+Explore The States is JavaFX project, which allows user to search states and retrive capitals and largest citites of those states

 ## Requirements:
 Java SDK 1.8